 In the Easter Vacation each group will undertake a 14-day Study Tour as outlined in their first illustrated report.

-Option – Imperial Egypt
+Imperial Egypt (20)

 The New Kingdom (Eighteenth to Twentieth Dynasties, c.
 1550-1070 BC) saw the transformation of Egypt from an impoverished country ruled by the foreign ‘Hyksos’ to an empire stretching from the Euphrates in Syria to the fifth cataract on the Nile in modern Sudan.
 It was thus an era of warrior pharaohs but also of Hatshepsut, Akhenaten and Tutankhamun.
 International trade and diplomacy figure prominently, as do enormous religious building projects, extensively decorated tombs such as that of Nebamun, the Book of the Dead, personal religion and the village of Deir el-Medina.
 It’s also the period of Amenhotep, son of Hapu, later deified, and Khaemwese, the ‘first Egyptologist’.